sparklingworld/AI_Project/README.md

  A clean frontend UI with Kibo avatar

- Flask backend deployed via Render(to be done)
+ Flask backend deployed via Render(so need to refresh again like for atleast two times and then also have to wait to get the reply!)

 #How It Works